This post will show you how to throw an amazing Sesame Street party. There are tons of great ideas for DIY Sesame Street decor and games.

-I made a 12″ two layer, gluten free vanilla cake with my sister’s delicious chocolate icing.
+I made a 12″ two-layer vanilla cake with chocolate icing.
 I used red sprinkles on the sides, and the eyes/nose are actually sugar cookie cut-outs that are dipped in chocolate melts.
 For step-by-step, instructions, see my cake post.

-I loved this cake so much that I was actually a little sad cutting into it.
+I loved this cake so much that I was actually a little sad cutting it.

 The pretzels – labeled Abby’s Magical Wands – were the easiest to make.
 Just dipped in melted pink chocolate!

 The cupcakes were the most fun to make!
 They are simply dipped in sprinkles and decorated.
 To show you just how simple it was, I wrote a step-by-step tutorial on exactly how to make these cute Sesame cupcakes.

 Making the snacks into character faces was so fun!
 Look how cute Oscar turned out!

 We also made a Big Bird out of cheese and crackers along with a watermelon Elmo.

 With the menu not finalized until a few days before the party, I almost nixed labeling the food to coordinate with the theme of the party.

 However, I’m so glad I didn’t because who doesn’t get a good laugh out of “Oscar’s Scram-burgers” and “Ernie’s Rubber Doggies?!”

 Here you can see more of the table, the amazing DIY birthday sign (so easy to make), the party hats, and the goody bags.